Definition

 EFSA Opinion Reaffirms Vitamin E Upper Intake Levels and Adds Infant ULs

-EFSA has finalized its scientific opinion on Vitamin E, reaffirming existing tolerable upper intake levels (UL) for adults and establishing new specific ULs for infants.
-This assessment serves as the technical basis for future EU-wide maximum permitted levels in fortified foods and supplements, signaling potential formulation and labeling constraints for high-dose products.
+EFSA has finalized its scientific opinion on Vitamin E, reaffirming existing tolerable upper intake levels for adults and establishing new specific limits for infants.
+This assessment provides the technical foundation for upcoming EU-wide maximum permitted levels in supplements and fortified foods, signaling potential formulation and labeling constraints.

 UK Parliament Introduces Silica Dust (Exposure) Bill

-The UK Parliament has introduced the Silica Dust (Exposure) Bill, proposing stricter controls on occupational silica exposure and a ban on dry-cutting high-silica engineered stone.
-This signals a move toward mandatory health screening and tighter operational restrictions, requiring businesses in the construction and stone sectors to review workplace safety protocols and material handling risks.
+The UK Parliament has introduced the Silica Dust Exposure Bill to mandate stricter controls on occupational silica exposure and prohibit the dry-cutting of high-silica engineered stone.
+This proposal signals a shift toward more rigorous health surveillance and operational restrictions that will require manufacturers and construction firms to reassess material safety and workplace protocols.

 These are just a few of the most recent Chronic Toxicity alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.